How to Start an Apprentice Program from Scratch

 5. Competitive compensation with a path to advancement

-If you're considering starting an apprentice program, take the time to develop a plan that includes all of these elements.
+If you're considering starting an apprentice program for your business, take the time to develop a plan that includes all of these elements.
 Doing so will help ensure that your program is successful and meets the needs of both your business and your apprentices.

 In the sections below, we'll provide more detail on how to include each of these components in your program.